pabloazar/10.17-UncertainProductionNetworks/AAVZ_Bayesian_SupplyChains.md

 $$
 for $a_i' \geq a_i$.
 This is the Milgrom-Shannon monotone selection criterion. $\square$

-## 5. Interim Beliefs and FOSD Ordering (Van Zandt–Vives Approach)
+## 5. Interim Beliefs and FOSD Ordering

 The key insight of Van Zandt–Vives (2007) is that **no common prior is needed**.
-What matters is that interim beliefs are **FOSD-ordered in types**.
-This ordering can arise from multiple sources.
+What matters is that interim beliefs are **FOSD-ordered in types**—this is the primitive that enables monotone equilibrium existence.

 ### 5.1 The VZV Interim Formulation